Are you looking for the best spinning reels under $100?

 - Smooth casting with the right size line

 - Not as smooth of drag system as other reels

 - Issues with weak bail arm

 Ugly Stik Ugly Tuff Spinning Fishing Reel

 This Ugly Stik reel is a great first spinning reel for kids who are ready to graduate from spincasting reels.
 These tough reels are perfect for kids who want to take their fishing experience up a notch.
 They won’t get broken easily when trying to figure them out and provide a silky smooth casting experience.

-If you don’t want to break the bank, this reel might be just what your little angler needs.
-Pair it up with one of our top rated rods like the Ugly Stik GX2 and they’ll put a hurting on their next bass tournament.
+If you don’t want to break the bank, this budget reel might be just what your little angler needs.
+Pair it up with one of our top-rated rods like the Ugly Stik GX2, and they’ll put a hurting on their next bass tournament.

 - Durable aluminum construction

 You know you’re getting a rod and reel that are perfectly matched when buying the Pflueger Trion Spinning Combo which is backed with a Fenwick Eagle rod.
 You’ll also likely save money by purchasing it as opposed to just getting separate pieces, especially considering how affordable this combo is without skimping on quality!

 This combo is great for everything from bait and bobber fishing to jigging.
 It’s available in sizes ranging from ultralight models to medium, which can be used when you want more casting distance.
 It’s well-balanced and casts just as well as any other combo on the market.